johnpaulada/awesome-learning-collections/README.md

 * [SICP Course](https://github.com/creactiviti/sicp-course) - Self-paced course on Structure and Interpretation of Computer Programs.
 * [Algorithms](https://github.com/marcosfede/algorithms) - *Solved algorithms and data structures problems in many languages.*
 * [Learn Computer Science in 5 Months](https://github.com/llSourcell/Learn_Computer_Science_in_5_Months) - *This is the Curriculum for "Learn Computer Science in 5 Months" By Siraj Raval on Youtube*.
+* [Javascript Algorithms](https://github.com/trekhleb/javascript-algorithms) - *Algorithms and data structures implemented in JavaScript with explanations and links to further readings.*

 ## Data Science
 * [My Alcamy Data Science Library](https://alcamy.org/library/data-science) - An Alcamy library for learning data science, curated by me.